 Do you have to do skin to skin?

-Can my baby overheat doing skin to skin?
+Can my baby overheat doing?
 What if I live in a hot climate?

 How can the Aegis wrap help me with skin to skin?
 And can I use it with twins?

-There isn’t a right or wrong answer for how long you should do skin to skin.
+There isn’t a right or wrong answer for how long you should do this kind of Kangaroo care.
 Do as much or as little as you want for as long as you want.
 You can continue doing skin to skin with your babies throughout the first year if it’s enjoyable to all of you.
-But it is most beneficial to do it in the neonate phase (the first month of life).
+However, it is most beneficial to do it in the neonate phase (the first month of life).

 COUPON CODE ALERT!
 Use the code NEWMOM20 for 20% off your order of the Saplacor AEGIS neonate wrap.
 The AEGIS is a safe hands-free skin-to-skin wrap suitable for newborns 4 to 14 pounds, helping reduce the risk of accidental infant falls.
 Quick access side locking zipper with eye hooks on the top and bottom for added safety and size customization.
 Click here to buy

 Mary Chiesa is just like all the other moms out there.
 Her life experiences and outside the box thinking led her to where she is today.
 She saw a problem and simply wanted to create a solution.
 She recognized that maternity is the ONLY floor in the hospital where a patient is expected to care for another patient.
 This led her to create the AEGIS, a neonate medical wrap designed for hospitals to empower all moms.

 Mary set out to create a safer, more secure postpartum recovery for both mom and baby.
 She established new guidelines and protocols to ensure all babies are secured to mom with an AEGIS wrap during a C-section to reduce the risk of negligence and discrimination by hospitals.
 After all, you only get one chance to welcome your baby into the world; don’t risk the one thing you can’t replace.
 Welcome your twins safely with an AEGIS wrap.